-1 Track I includes an internship, which is not available to students in all states.
+1Track l includes an internship that is not available to students in all states.
 Please speak to a program manager for more details.

-Developmental Education courses do not count toward total program credits, and are not calculated in GPA.
+Developmental Education courses do not count toward total program credits and are not calculated in GPA.
 Students must demonstrate mastery of the subject matter in Developmental Education courses through a Rasmussen College entrance placement exam, approved exemption based on previously completed coursework, or by successful completion of Developmental Education courses.